 We drove downtown last year, because it's a long bus ride and we knew the kids would be tired.
 We had to park about 2km away from the Hill, as there were A LOT of people.
 Things should quiet down a bit after the Illumination Ceremony, and street parking is free in the evenings.

-I'm assuming the snow will stick around tomorrow, so if you plan on attending tomorrow night, make sure kids are bundled up really well.
-You may want to consider a sled if you have a long trek from the car, but make it a small plastic one that you can easily carry.
-The snow had turned to a huge sea of mush last year, and it was difficult walking.
+Make sure kids are bundled up really well - it's surprising how fast you get chilly standing around.
+You may want to consider a stroller if you have a long trek from the car, although it may be a bit muddy (I'm not sure about this weather this year!!)
 Prepare your kids for the crowds, or consider attending another night if your child has sensitivities to a lot of people/noise/lights.

 Anything else I should know?